api-platform/docs/core/messenger.md

 **Note:** when using `messenger=true` ApiResource attribute in a Doctrine entity, the Doctrine DataPersister is not called.
 You must use the `messenger="persist"` ApiResource attribute.

 **Note:** when using `messenger="input"` ApiResource attribute in a Doctrine entity, the Doctrine DataPersister is not called.
-You must use an array containing `persist` and `input` values.
+You must use an array containing `persist` and `input` if you want it to be called, for example:

 [codeSelector]
 ```php